 The semester kicked off with Scholars meeting an admissions representative from Colombia University to discuss educational opportunities in the arts.
 Scholars completed a research assignment weighing the pros and cons of their school choices.
 Led by Youth Advocates and Mentors, they created collages inspired by the work of Makeba “KEEBS” Rainey, a Harlem native and founder of the Black Capital Coalition (BCC).
 Scholars were challenged to create collages without a prompt to see what they might produce.

 Scholars took a trip to visit the Soul of a Nation: Art in the Age of Black Power exhibit at the Brooklyn Museum.
 “One of the most politically, socially, and aesthetically revolutionary periods in American history.”
-The exhibit illustrated the power of art, its ability to form community, and its role in social justice movements.
+The exhibit illustrated the power of art, its ability to form community, and its role in creating social justice movements.
 Scholars reflected on their personal artwork and they’re ability to create their own commentary surrounding social justice issues and personal experiences.

 As part of their college research, Scholars attended the Cooper Hewitt Teen Design Fair to learn about design careers and education opportunities from National Design Award winners, jurors, professional designers, and college representatives.
 They met guest artist Bo-Won Keum, a RISD alumni and Portfolio Development professor at Rutgers.
 She led mock portfolio reviews with Scholars and presented her senior thesis portfolio that explored an effort to elevate the voices of currently incarcerated men.
 Once their portfolios were completed, Scholars met with creative writer, Akeema Zane.
 Akeema stressed the power of words and assisted students in writing statements and biography’s that best described their art.